-Quilter Investment Platform Limited and Quilter Life & Pensions Limited are registered in England and Wales under numbers 1680071 and 4163431, respectively.
-Quilter Investment Platform Limited is authorised and regulated by the Financial Conduct Authority under number 165359.
-Quilter Life & Pensions Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under number 207977.
+This communication is issued by Quilter Investors, a trading name of Quilter Investors Limited.
+Quilter Investors is registered in England and Wales under number 04227837 and is authorised and regulated by the Financial Conduct Authority (FCA) under number 208543.
 Registered office: Senator House, 85 Queen Victoria Street, London, United Kingdom, EC4V 4AB.

-Quilter uses all reasonable skill and care in compiling the information in this communication and in ensuring its accuracy, but no assurances or warranties are given.
+This communication is for information purposes only.
+Quilter Investors uses all reasonable skill and care in compiling the information in this communication and in ensuring its accuracy, but no assurances or warranties are given.
 Investors should not rely on the information in this communication when making investment decisions.
 Nothing in this communication constitutes advice or a personal recommendation.
-This communication is for information purposes only and is not an offer or solicitation to buy or sell any Quilter portfolio.
+This communication is for information purposes only and is not an offer or solicitation to buy or sell any Quilter Investors portfolio or fund.

-Any opinions expressed in this document are subject to change without notice and may differ or be contrary to opinions expressed by other business areas or companies within the same group as Quilter as a result of using different assumptions and criteria.
+Any opinions expressed in this document are subject to change without notice and may differ or be contrary to opinions expressed by other business areas or companies within the same group as Quilter Investors as a result of using different assumptions and criteria.

 Data from third parties is included in this communication and those third parties do not accept any liability for errors and omissions.
-Investors should read the important information provided by the third parties, which can be found at quilter.com/third-party-data.
-Where this communication contains data from third parties, Quilter cannot guarantee the accuracy, reliability or completeness of the third-party data and accepts no responsibility or liability whatsoever in respect of such data.
+Investors should read the important information provided by the third parties, which can be found at www.quilter.com/third-party-data.
+Where this communication contains data from third parties, Quilter Investors cannot guarantee the accuracy, reliability or completeness of the third-party data and accepts no responsibility or liability whatsoever in respect of such data.